yuhu-/ebus/README.md

 Among examples:

-The **reader** console program connects to a tcp socket and interprets all incoming data as eBUS data.
-The data is evaluated for correctness and output on the console.
+The **reader** interprets all incoming values ​​as eBUS data.
+As a console-based program, it accepts input from standard input via pipe as well as reading from files or a TCP socket.
+The data is checked for correctness and output to standard output.
+Various formatting options are available for attractive output.
+Dumping of binary values ​​is also supported.

 [deprecated] **EbusStack** offers the possibility to act as a fully-fledged eBUS participant.
 It has been implemented as a PIMPL idiom and runs in its own thread.
 EbusStack also requires ppoll and pthread support.